espocrm/espocrm-installer/README.md

 # EspoCRM installation script

-This script automatically installs EspoCRM as a Docker image with NGINX server and MySQL database.
+This script automatically installs EspoCRM as a Docker image with NGINX server and MariaDB database.

 ## Run